-CCP614 Child and Adolescent Psychopathology - 3 credits

-This course deals with the nature of neurotic and abnormal behavior and learning in childhood and adolescence.
+CCP614 Child and Adolescent Psychopathology - 3 credits This course deals with the nature of neurotic and abnormal behavior and learning in childbood and adolescence.
+Particular behavior and learning in childhood and adolescence.
 Particular attention is given to ego-defensive, adaptive and socio-cultural aspects of behavior, and ways in which adaptive behavior becomes symptomatic.
 This course organizes disorders according to DSM IV.
 Case studies provide experience in classifying, diagnosing and categorizing various mental and emotional disorders common to children and adolescents.
 Discussions focus on psychopharmacology, prevalent psychotherapies, theories of normal and abnormal behavior, and current research findings that can assist the school counselor with consultation and developing a plan of action.